DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 # Raspberry Pi DIY OS Essentials
 This very high level document assumes you know a lot of things and does not go into detail.
-If you need more step-by-step instructions, start with [here](index.md)
+If you need more step-by-step instructions, start with [here](index.md).

 ## Boot partition
-You can get a pre-built boot loader and kernel from the Raspberry Pi firmware git repo
+You can get a pre-built boot loader and kernel from the Raspberry Pi firmware git repo:

 https://github.com/raspberrypi/firmware.git